 How to create an Android phone ringtone and notification sounds

 Changing your phone ringtone is one of the earliest forms of customization in cellular history.
-Online communications are starting to make calls less common, but it is still great to hear a personalized phone ringtone when someone calls.
-The process isn’t very straight-forward, though, so we’ll show you how to change your ringtone music and Android notification sounds.
+Online communications are making calls less common, but it is still great to hear a personalized phone ringtone when someone calls.
+The process isn’t very straightforward, so we’ll show you how to change your ringtone music and Android notification sounds.

 There are multiple ways to do this; some methods are free while others are paid, so make sure to find what best suits your needs.
 Let’s start with the paid ones, which tend to be much simpler.

 Creating a phone ringtone isn’t as complicated as it used to be.
 You can use any regular mp3 file, but Android will also support other formats such as OGG and WAV.
-This makes creating your own phone ringtone music a breeze, and you can grab these files from any music store or service you use, including Google’s own Play Music.
+This makes creating your own phone ringtone music a breeze, and you can grab these files from any music store or service you use.